Ho Minti Society, Basket banner image

 We pride ourselves on keeping the practices of our ancestors alive, and we host regular meetings at which experts and novices alike come together to practice beading, stitchwork, moccasin sewing, pine needle basketry, and other crafts.

-The murder rate of Indigenous women is three times higher than non-Native women.
-It is the third leading cause of death for Indigenous women; over 85 percent of them have experienced violence and historical trauma.
+Indigenous women and girls face a staggering onslaught of personal violence.
+The murder rate of Indigenous women is three times higher than non-Native women — it is the third leading cause of death for Indigenous women, and over 85 percent have experienced violence and historical trauma.

 Our ancestors lived in matrilineal and matrilocal societies where women were respected as sacred life-givers.
 We must work diligently to end cultures of toxic misogyny and lateral violence.